 Existe aussi en Version Française

 Along with our interviews with Bill Mills and Tommy Bull, this interview is one of the three we made to learn more about the making of Shadow of the Dragon.
 A crazy movie on which Jimmy Williams was director, producer, lead actor, writer, editor, cinematographer, art director and stuntman...!
 Jimmy started his career in the film industry as an extra on some big productions (Paul Schrader's Blue Collar, Martin Scorsese's Raging Bull or Sam Peckinpah's Osterman Weekend).
-Then, he got small parts but exclusively in B-movies (the super lame Ricky 1, spoofing Rocky and shot down by James « AVGN » Rolfe, Surgikill from the very looney Andy Milligan, Samurai Cop and Killing American Style from Amir Shervan, and no less than 7 movies directed by Fred Olen Ray).
+Then, he got small parts but exclusively in B-movies (the super lame Ricky 1, spoofing Rocky and shot down by James « AVGN » Rolfe, Surgikill from the very looney Andy Milligan, Samurai Cop and Killing American Style from Amir Shervan, Champagne and Bullets and no less than 7 movies directed by Fred Olen Ray).
 Jimmy eventually had to direct his very own movie to get his first big role.

 Interview conducted on April the 15th of 2015 by John Nada.